Thee-sage/My-first-cryptocurrency-bot/README.md

 First it checkscrypto currency prices and then secondly it trades crypto currency it either buys it or sells it and trades crypto and it does it all on theblockchain everything's powered by smartcontracts.

-STEP 1: Go to your terminal and type git clone
+STEP 1: Go to your terminal and type git clone https://github.com/Thee-sage/My-first-cryptocurrency-bot and cd into it and you would have all the files ready for your  bot.

+That is it.